navigation

 4. Moisture in the bathroom, kitchen and bedroom

-Cooking and showering create the most moisture, leading to the spread of hazardous mould.
+Cooking and showering create the most moisture, leading to the spread of mould.
 You therefore need to pay particular attention to the indoor climate every time you shower or cook.
 If possible, combine impact ventilation with cross ventilation when cooking or showering.
 If there’s no window, use a dry cloth to simply remove excess water from surfaces.
 The same applies to bedroom windows, where condensation frequently forms.

 5. Arrange furniture correctly